Roshan13046/RoshanFruitGame2/README.md

 ![FruitSliceGame](https://user-images.githubusercontent.com/55108788/97798597-7d966580-1c4d-11eb-8dcc-70112f7b9688.png)

-This Project is made as a part of Learning  Web Development.
+⚡️This Project is made as a part of Learning  Web Development.

-This webpage is made right from scratch to create a dynamic Fruit Slice Game with Audio sound.
+⚡️This webpage is made right from scratch to create a dynamic Fruit Slice Game with Audio sound.

-<b>Tools: HTML, CSS, JQuery, Git</b>
+⚡️<b>Tools: HTML, CSS, JQuery, Git</b>

 If you find any issues with the currently present implementations, feel to correct them or create an issue mentioning those.

 ## Project Description

-● Developed as an entertainment platform for KIDS/Students ● Architected using CSS, JavaScript, JQuery UI, Local Storage.
+● Developed as an entertainment platform for KIDS/Students

+● Architected using CSS, JavaScript, JQuery UI, Local Storage.

 ● Developed for students, KIDS for entertaining children while playing with audio poems, etc.

 # Functionalitites of App:

-●The different functionalities of my app are as follows
+✔️The different functionalities of my app are as follows

-●On clicking the start button we will start getting the fruits fro sky and we are suppose to slice them.
+✔️On clicking the start button we will start getting the fruits fro sky and we are suppose to slice them.

-●There is nice background music playing during the start of game along with slicing sound.
+✔️There is nice background music playing during the start of game along with slicing sound.

-●During the slicing the Score board goes up on correct cutting of fruits.
+✔️During the slicing the Score board goes up on correct cutting of fruits.

-●If we miss a fruit then we will loose one life line out of three each time.
+✔️If we miss a fruit then we will loose one life line out of three each time.

-●Once we loose all the initial trials the Game Over with popping Score Board.
+✔️Once we loose all the initial trials the Game Over with popping Score Board.

 ## Project Link: